 Air conditioners use a cycle that involves changing a refrigerant between a liquid and a gas to decrease the temperature of a room.
 The design of virtually all air conditioners assumes that the system isn't going to run when the exterior temperature is below 60 degrees Fahrenheit, since it's below the comfort area of most people.
 In most cases, it's not safe to run an air conditioner below this temperature.

-Running Air Conditioner at Low Temperatures
+Running A/C at Low Temperatures

 Air conditioners usually are two-part systems.
 The main part of the air conditioner is the heat exchange system.
 However, most air conditioners also include a fan for air circulation.
 While it is possible for an air conditioner to function without air circulation, it takes far more time to change the temperature in a room without it.

 Some air conditioners are designed to be used over a larger temperature range than home models.
-These systems are much more expensive, which is why they are almost never used outside industrial plants.
+These systems are much more expensive, which is why they're almost never used outside industrial plants.
 Equipment, such as manufacturing equipment, generates heat all year round.
 The interior of these plants would be too high for comfort without an air conditioning system that works year round.

 It's also safe to run an air conditioner that is designed to be run all year round.
-The general rule of thumb is that you should never run an air conditioner at 58 degrees F or lower unless you understand the system well enough to know it is designed to be run at lower exterior temperatures than most models -- or can be run with the heat exchanger disabled.
+The general rule of thumb is that you should never run an air conditioner at 58 degrees F or lower unless you understand the system well enough to know it is designed to be run at lower exterior temperatures than most models or can be run with the heat exchanger disabled.